Colorado Lending Source's Response to COVID-19

 Funding Options in Response to COVID-19

-This loan program is available to businesses located in rural communities who have been impacted by the COVID-19 pandemic.
-The intent of these $10,000 loans is to help small businesses survive and retain employees during these challenging times.
-Financing is available at a fixed interest rate of 3.00% for two years with no payments of principal and interest due during the first six months of the loan.
+The Castle Rock CommUNITY Business Loan Program is available to businesses located within the Town of Castle Rock who have been impacted by the COVID-19 pandemic.
+The intent of these $25,000 loans is to help small businesses survive and retain employees during these challenging times.

 SBA Express Bridge Loans